Vicsicard/selfcast-App1/README.md

 # Self Cast Studio App

-A tool for processing interview videos into transcript chunks and video segments.
+A tool for processing interview videos into transcript chunks and video segments, with Supabase storage integration.

 ## Features